 The Bell Gorge Waterfall photographed from the upper plateau.

-Kimberley Australia – Manning River and Gorge with tropical oasis
+Manning River and Gorge with a tropical oasis

-When we got to Home Valley Station beautiful Boab-Tree-shaped gate, we knew an upgraded campsite was welcoming us and this meant time for some serious washing!
+When we got to the Home Valley Station beautiful Boab tree-shaped gate, we knew an upgraded campsite was welcoming us, which meant time for some serious washing!
 We wanted to get all that dust off our clothes, bummer!
 We were delighted to get extra perks.
-Live music in a real Outback Station, at the Dusty Bar.
-The first sign of civilization after days of Ouback isolation!
+Live music in a real Outback Station at the Dusty Bar.
+The first sign of civilization after days of Outback isolation!

-El Questro is a very popular destination in the Eastern Kimberley Australia, and for those who are not keen campers, the resort offers a pretty high standard of comfort and accommodation for all budget and type of travellers.
-From the very luxury homestead down to bushcamping.
+El Questro is a top-rated destination in Eastern Kimberley, Australia.
+The resort offers a pretty high standard of comfort and accommodation for all budget and type of travellers for those who are not keen campers, from the very luxury homestead down to bush camping.

-El Questro encompasses a huge area within Cockburn Ranges and Pentecost river.
-It takes a lot of time to visit and two days don't do justice to this place.
-The land around is magnificient and I believe the varied offerings of outdoor activities make El Questro stand out among all Outback Resorts in Australia.
+El Questro encompasses a huge area within Cockburn Ranges and Pentecost River.
+It takes a lot of time to visit and two days don’t do justice to this place.
+The land around is magnificent, and I believe the varied offerings of outdoor activities make El Questro stand out among all Outback Resorts in Australia.

 This was our campsite at El Questro with Adventure Wild Tour.

-In two days we did the walk to El Questro Gorge, spent an hour at Zebedee Hot Springs which was packed with many visitors.
-On our last day we did the walk to Emma Gorge in the Cockburn Ranges.
+In two days, we walked to El Questro Gorge and spent an hour at Zebedee Hot Springs, which was packed with many visitors.
+On our last day, we did the walk to Emma Gorge in the Cockburn Ranges.

-The contrasts in the Kimberley are incredible.
+The contrasts in the Kimberley landscape are incredible.
 From barren red rocks to lush tropical vegetation.
 Yes, hard to believe that the dusty Kimberley are at the Tropics.
 This is the scenery in August, the last month of the dry season.
-In a few months torrential rain will completely change the scenery to this magic land.
+In a few months, torrential rain will completely change the scenery of this magic land.

-The Kimberley Australia is home to hundreds of native birds species that are unique to this region.
-Most of times birds are not visible to a naked eye, we were lucky to have a couple on tour, who were passionate bird lovers and keen to spot many native birds.
-With the help of binoculars I spotted some beautiful birds, I had never seen before.
+The Kimberley is home to hundreds of native birds species that are unique to this region.
+Most of the times, birds are not visible to the naked eye.
+We were lucky to have a couple on tour who were passionate bird lovers and keen to spot many native birds.
+With the help of binoculars, I spotted some beautiful birds I had never seen before.